solana-labs/solana/docs/src/proposals/optimistic-transaction-propagation-signal.md

 deduplicating this list of entries by pubkey favoring entries with contact info filtering this list by entries with contact info

-This list is then is randomly shuffled by stake weight.
+This list is then randomly shuffled by stake weight.

 Shreds are then retransmitted to up to FANOUT neighbors and up to FANOUT children.